-As Recommended by House Committee on Local Government
+As Amended by House Committee of the Whole

-Brief\
+Brief

-HB 2277 would allow a city or county to establish a common consumption area by ordinance or resolution, designate the boundaries of the area, and prescribe the times during which alcoholic liquor may be consumed.
+Sub. for HB 2277, as amended, would allow a city or county to establish one or more common consumption areas by ordinance or resolution, designate the boundaries of any common consumption area, and prescribe the times during which alcoholic liquor may be consumed.